ArleneGeorge/TravelAppFrontEnd/README.md

 # Travel Planner
 #### Designed by Arlene George with React

 Travel Planner allows users to search over 740 Cities and to add any that are missing.
-Click on a city to view local places to eat and drink.
-You can also see if there are any National Parks in the area.
+Click on a city to view any nearby National Parks and to find local places to eat and drink.

 ## [View Deployed Web Application](https://travel-planning-app-112019.web.app/)